FiddlersCode/exchange_rate/README.md

     * error logging
     * error alerting
-    * (event storming was very instructive here, as the first time the cron fails is different from the second time - the first time should log an error and generate an automatic immediate retry, but the second time should log an error and try again in ten minutes, and the third time generate an alert etc)
+    * (event storming was very instructive here, as the first time the cron fails is different from the second time - the first time could log an error and generate an automatic immediate retry, but the second time could log an error and try again in ten minutes, and the third time generate an alert etc)
 - pre-commit hook to run test suite
 - configure rubocop to disable